syarifabdurrahman/SideScroll-Narrative/README.md

 ## Controll
-A - D -> for Walk
+- A - D -> for Walk
-SPACE -> jump, continue dialogue
+- SPACE -> jump, continue dialogue
-E -> interact with object
+- E -> interact with object
-Shift -> Dash
+- Shift -> Dash
+- Click to continue ( sometimes )

 ## Preview